Employment and discrimination

 Equal pay and constructive dismissal

 In January 2017 Andrew appeared in the EAT on behalf of a senior female sales person, resisting an appeal by the employer against the decision of the ET upholding various claims including equal pay and constructive dismissal.
-The judgment of the EAT is awaited.
+The matter is ongoing.

 Science Warehouse Ltd v Mills 1 ICR 252 was heard at the EAT in October 2015, with Andrew acting for Ms Mills.
 It concerned the ACAS pre-claim conciliation procedure.
 Andrew successfully resisted the appeal.
 The resulting EAT decision represents one of the first EAT authorities in this area.